sciZer0/7/v/README.md

 Actually, this approach means that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.

-An endless increase of nodes must never be the goal of a blockchain, the number of nodes is just a tool that should be sufficient to achieve permissionlessness and high sustainability – and instead, exactly permissionlessness and high sustainability, both these ones together, are the goal.
+Extremely importantly, not a maximal increase in a number of nodes is the goal of a blockchain, since the number of nodes is just a tool that should be enough to achieve permissionlessness and high sustainability.
+Instead, exactly permissionlessness and high sustainability, both these ones together, are the goal of the blockchain, according to the main point of blockchain technology.

 Ideally, a blockchain must use another, truly-decentralized, more efficient way to build up its "51% attack" resistance – of course, remaining highly-decentralized, highly-democratic and highly-sustainable (secure).